aspose-pdf-cloud/aspose-pdf-cloud-node.js/docs/PdfApi.md

 <a name="putPdfInRequestToXlsx"></a>
 ## **putPdfInRequestToXlsx**
-> putPdfInRequestToXlsx(outPath, insertBlankColumnAtFirst, minimizeTheNumberOfWorksheets, scaleFactor, uniformWorksheets, storage, file)
+> putPdfInRequestToXlsx(outPath, insertBlankColumnAtFirst, minimizeTheNumberOfWorksheets, scaleFactor, uniformWorksheets, storage, password, file)

 Converts PDF document (in request content) to XLSX format and uploads resulting file to storage.